XavierBerger/home-assistant-addons/mkdocs/rootfs/root/mkdocs/docs/index.md

 - [MkDocs User Guide](https://www.mkdocs.org/user-guide/writing-your-docs/) : The heart of this addon.
 - [Markdown guide](https://www.markdownguide.org/tools/mkdocs/) : Details of markdown synthax.
-- [Material for MkDocs Reference](https://squidfunk.github.io/mkdocs-material/reference/) : Additionnal features provided by Material for MkDocs.
+- [Material for MkDocs reference](https://squidfunk.github.io/mkdocs-material/reference/) : Additionnal features provided by Material for MkDocs.
 - [PlantUML web site](https://plantuml.com) : A tool to create graphs.

-## Real time update

-A browser viewing [http://homeassistant.local:8000/](http://homeassistant.local:8000/) is showing exact changes updated periodically.

-Visual Studio Code Server preview is rendering showing markdown in real time (with some limitation in markdown rendering such as admonition).

-Mkdocs integrated to Home Assistant require a refresh to see update.
+!!! note "To go further"

+    Have a look to the [FAQ](addons/mkdocs/FAQ.md)